Automatic Packet Reporting System: Old path

 Early on, the widely accepted method of configuring stations was to enable the short-range stations to repeat packets requesting a path of "RELAY" and long-range stations were configured to repeat both "RELAY" and "WIDE" packets.
 This was accomplished by setting the station's MYALIAS setting to RELAY or WIDE as needed.
 This resulted in a path of RELAY,WIDE for reporting stations.
 However, there was no duplicate packet checking or alias substitution.
 This sometimes caused beacons to "ping pong" back and forth instead of propagating outwards from the source.
 This caused much interference.
 With no alias substitution, one could not tell which digipeaters a beacon had used.

 New path

 With the advent of the new "smart" TNCs, the stations that used to be "WIDE" became "WIDEn-N." This means a packet with a path of WIDE2-2 would be repeated through the first station as WIDE2-2, but the path will be modified (decremented) to WIDE2-1 for the next station to repeat.
 The packet stops being repeated when the "-N" portion of the path reaches "-0."
 This new protocol has caused the old RELAY and WIDE paths to become obsolete.
 Digi operators are being asked to re-configure fill-in "RELAY" stations to instead respond to WIDE1-1.
 This results in a new, more efficient path of WIDE1-1,WIDE2-1.

+Amateur Radio High Altitude Balloons

+Testing radio range is often a large component of these hobbies.
+Amateur radio is often used with packet radio to communicate at 1200 baud, using the Automatic Packet Reporting System back to the ground station.
+Smaller packages called micro or pico trackers are also built and run under smaller balloons.
+These smaller trackers have used Morse code, Feld Hell, and RTTY to transmit their locations and other data.